bhimar/bhimar.github.io/index.md

 ---
 ![portrait]({{site.baseurl}}/images/me_small.jpg)
 ### Education and Experience
 Hello, and thank you for visiting my personal website!
-I am currently pursuing my **Master's in Computer Science & Engineering** at the University of Washingotn (UW).
-I graduated from UW with a double major in **Computer Science and Applied & Computational Mathematical Sciences** in Spring 2021.
+I am currently pursuing my **Master's in Computer Science & Engineering** at the University of Washington (UW).
+I will be graduating soon in December 2022, so I am **seeking full-time software engineering opportunities**, especially in **Climate Tech**.

-I have a breadth of software related experiences including: software engineering with **Microsoft Azure and Cisco Webex**, teaching computer science courses (**machine learning, C/C++**), and **research** with the UW Department of Orthopaedics.
-My hard work has earned me recognition through the CSE Award for Excellence, two Mary Gates Research Scholarships, and the Undergraduate Research Conference Travel Award.
+I have worked on a breadth of software engineer teams including: **Microsoft Azure AutoML**, **Microsoft Azure WAN Emluation** and **Cisco Webex Platform Services**.
+I also assist with teaching computer science courses including (**machine learning, computer vision, and C/C++**).

-Apart from my technical work, I have had opportunities to work in leadership roles with the UW Undergraduate Research Program and the UW iGEM Undergraduate Research Team.

 ### Technical Interests

-I am especially interested in applications of **Computer Vision and Robotics** in **Electric Vehicles, Precision Agriculture, Reforestation, Marine Conservation, and Waste Management**.
+I am especially interested in applications of **Software Engineering, Machine Learning, and Robotics** for environmental missions including **Environmental Research, Electric Vehicles, Precision Agriculture, Reforestation, Marine Conservation, and Waste Management**.

-A few **courses** that I have really enjoyed and excelled at include: Machine Learning, Deep Learning, Computer Vision, Data Management, Systems Programming (C/C++), and Environmental Ethics.
+A few **courses** that I have really enjoyed and excelled at include: Deep Learning, Computer Vision, Autonomous Robotcs, Data Management, Systems Programming (C/C++), and Environmental Ethics.

 ### Fun Facts
-When I am not studying or working, I enjoy calisthenics workouts and adventuring outdoors.
+When I am not studying or working, I enjoy being active and outdoors.
+Currently, I am enjoying surfing on the northern coast of California!